David Bowens

-David Walter Bowens (born July 3, 1977) is a former American football linebacker who played twelve seasons in the National Football League.
-He was drafted by the Denver Broncos in the fifth round of the 1999 NFL Draft.
-He played college football at Michigan.
+David Walter Bowens (born July 3, 1977) is an American former professional football player who was a linebacker for 12 seasons in the National Football League (NFL).
+He was selected by the Denver Broncos in the fifth round of the 1999 NFL draft.
+He played college football for the Michigan Wolverines.
+He now is Archbishop Carroll High School’s Defensive Coordinator in Riverside Ohio.

-Bowens has also been a member of the Green Bay Packers, Buffalo Bills, Washington Redskins, Miami Dolphins, New York Jets, and Cleveland Browns.
+Bowens was also a member of the Green Bay Packers, Buffalo Bills, Washington Redskins, Miami Dolphins, New York Jets, and Cleveland Browns.

-Early years
+Early life

 Bowens attended St. Mary's Preparatory in Orchard Lake, Michigan and was a letterman in football, basketball, and track and field.
 In basketball, he won All-State honors.

 College career

 Bowens started his college career at the University of Michigan for two seasons before he transferred to Western Illinois.
 He majored in accounting.

 Professional career

 Denver Broncos

-Bowens was originally drafted in the fifth round (158th overall) of the 1999 NFL Draft out of Western Illinois University by the Denver Broncos.
+Bowens was originally drafted in the fifth round (158th overall) of the 1999 NFL draft out of Western Illinois University by the Denver Broncos.